syyunn/citation-dwg-wto/README.md

  -->

  ## ToDos
+ - [ ] Add formal definition of Deep Neural Network
+ - [ ] Add the formal definition of set of model prediction
  - [ ] Clarify W^* as a 1-to-1 corresponder for G^*

  - [ ] Clarify the following with neural network diagram